 On completion of this course, the student will be able to:

-* demonstrate sensitivity to a range of ethical issues within the course of research, including access to subjects, informed consent, confidentiality, protection from harm, use and publication of data
+- Identify and critically assess the philosophical bases for ethical practice and the principles that inform core research ethics codes and frameworks and demonstrate sensitivity to a range of ethical issues within the course of research, including access to subjects, informed consent, confidentiality, protection from harm, use and publication of data.

 |Graduate Attributes and Skills